VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Method

-\paragraph{Learning the ``Grammar'' of Shape Compositions} We construct a small dataset of simple geometric primitives, including circles, ellipses, triangles, rectangles, polygons, curves, and lines, encoded as SVGs and rendered into sketch videos following the representation described in the previous section.
-These primitives are arranged in diverse spatial configurations inspired by Gestalt principles, such as containment (a circle inside a rectangle), adjacency (shapes placed side by side), overlap (partially occluding forms), and grouping (clustered elements).
-These relationships reflect the compositional building blocks underlying more complex sketches (see~\Cref{fig:shapes}).
-For each configuration, we vary the order in which the shapes are drawn, producing three distinct temporal variations per sketch.
+Before training on real-world sketches, we first teach the model a basic drawing ``grammar'': simple shapes, their spatial relationships, and how to follow ordering instructions.
+This design is inspired by how people learn to draw, starting with simple shapes and compositional rules before progressing to more complex subjects~\cite{kellog1969analyzing,edwards1989drawing}.
+This process is illustrated in~\Cref{fig:shapes}, left.
+We construct a small dataset of simple geometric primitives, including circles, ellipses, triangles, rectangles, polygons, curves, and lines.
+These primitives are arranged in diverse spatial configurations inspired by Gestalt principles \cite{koffka1999principles}, such as containment, adjacency, overlap, and grouping, reflecting the compositional building blocks underlying more complex sketches.
+For each shapes configuration, we vary the order in which the shapes are drawn, along with the respective prompt, producing three distinct temporal variations, yielding 15 training videos in total.

+We then fine-tune the video diffusion model following standard practice (as described in \Cref{sec:preliminaries}).
+The model is trained to denoise the sketching videos at different noise levels $t$, conditioned on our step-by-step textual drawing instructions.
 Because the shapes are visually simple and semantically neutral, this dataset minimizes appearance-related variability and encourages the model to focus on learning temporal stroke ordering rather than object-specific visual details.
-Text prompts explicitly describe the intended drawing order, enabling the model to learn a direct correspondence between linguistic ordering cues, such as ``first draw \dots, then draw \dots,'' and the temporal sequence of stroke additions.
-This synthetic pretraining stage is critical: as we demonstrate in~\Cref{sec:ablation}, incorporating this initial fine-tuning stage with synthetic shape compositions significantly improves ordering fidelity.

-\paragraph{Distilling Sketch Appearance} While training on primitive shape compositions is effective for learning stroke ordering, models trained only on such data tend to compose drawings directly from these primitives, resulting in sketches that lack the desired visual appearance.
-To bridge this gap, we perform a second fine-tuning stage using a small set of seven real-world sketches drawn by an artist: a lamp, car, chair, tree, cup, butterfly, and flower (see~\Cref{fig:shapes}).
+\paragraph{(2) Distilling Sketch Appearance} While training on primitive shape compositions is effective for learning stroke ordering, models trained only on such data tend to compose drawings directly from these primitives, resulting in sketches that lack the desired visual appearance (see \Cref{fig:shapes}, bottom left).
+To bridge this gap, we perform a second fine-tuning stage using a small set of seven real-world sketches drawn by an artist: a lamp, car, chair, tree, cup, butterfly, and flower.
+Each sketch preserves the natural drawing order as captured from the artist's original SVG recording.
+This stage adapts the model to the target visual aesthetic and level of abstraction that we aim to produce at inference time.
+Because the model has already learned to follow explicit ordering instructions during the synthetic pretraining stage, this fine-tuning primarily transfers appearance information.